mcc-us/bookkeeping/_pages/1-glossary.md

 82. *Purchases discount*: A reduction in the price of goods purchased received by a buyer for paying their bill early.

-83. *Purchases Returns and Allowances account*: A general ledger account used to record purchase allowances and purchase returns.
+83. *Purchases Returns & Allowances account*: A general ledger account used to record purchase allowances and purchase returns.

 84. *Receiving report*: A document used to document the quantity and condition of goods received from a supplier.